 Have you been wanting to take your extract brewing to the next level?
 Do you feel intimidated about the possible cost or complexity behind the All-Grain brewing method?
 Are you looking to brew high-gravity beers and improve the control over your homebrew taste profile?

 Every brewer hits a point where extract brewing just isn’t hitting the perfect tune of their homebrew craft perfection.
 To help inspire and make it easy for our adventurous extract homebrew friends who want to up their game, we’ve highlighted these 9 easy steps to producing all-grain beer.
-All-grain brewing will help you brew more complex batches with greater control over the outcome.
+All-grain brewing will help you brew more complex batches with greater control over the outcome than with extract brewing.

 - 1 The Basics